-My thesis is that the UK Government Vaccination Task Force used an engineered approach to great success and had this mode of operation been used across the board in the UK Covid-19 response, the overall result would have been very different.
+My thesis is that the UK Government Vaccination Task Force used system planing to great success and had this mode of operation been used across the board in the UK Covid-19 response, the overall result would have been very different.

 The UK vaccine task force